 What should I bring?

 You should always bring a drink with you, preferably water over fizzy but all drinks are good.
 You will need something to carry your phone, keys and drink so hip bag or small rucksack/backpack is ideal.
 If you have been emailed the PARQ form you should bring the completed form to your workshop.

 Can I join one of your Nordic walking groups straight away?

-Unfortunately not, you have to hold a current pass certificate from an official Nordic Walking Instructor that shows you have completed the basic Nordic walking training before you can join us on our walks.
-I run regular Learn to Nordic Walk classes which are 2x2 hour sessions these can be over 2 separate days or weeks.
-You can also do a 4 hour fast-Track course all in 1 day the cost is the same for either option.
+Unfortunately not, you have to hold a current pass certificate from an official Nordic Walking Instructor that shows you have completed the basic Nordic Walking training before you can join us on our walks.
+I run regular Learn 2 Nordic Walk Beginners Workshops which is 1 session of 90 minutes.
+The Advanced course is split over 2 sessions these can be over 2 separate days or weeks.
+You can also do the Advanced course as a 4 hour Fast-Track so all in 1 day.
+The cost is the same for either option.

 Do I need my own poles?

-No. I provide Nordic walking poles whilst you are training but if you have your own by all means bring them.
-There is a charge of £2.00 per walk should you wish to hire poles for walks after you are qualified.
+No. I provide Nordic Walking poles whilst you are training but if you have your own by all means bring them.
+There is a small charge per walk should you wish to hire poles for walks after you are qualified.